 10. Rental housing

 Overview: Rental housing can be a great investment if you have the willingness to manage your own properties.
 To pursue this route, you’ll have to select the right property, finance it or buy it outright, maintain it and deal with tenants.
 You can do very well if you make smart purchases.
-With housing prices cooling off in 2023 and mortgage rates off their highest levels, a strategic purchase of real estate could work out well in the long term.
+With housing prices cooling off in 2023, a strategic purchase of real estate could work out well in the long term.

 Who are they good for?
 Rental housing is a good investment for long-term investors who want to manage their own properties and generate regular cash flow.